 Posted 4/13/2026

-When I’m out in public, I pay attention to my surroundings.
+When I’m out in public, I pay close attention to my surroundings.
 I try to stay in areas with good lighting and where other people are around.
 If I notice people arguing, acting aggressive, or creating a lot of noise, I go the opposite direction.
 Over the years, I’ve learned that avoiding conflict is usually the safest option.

 I also try to make calculated decisions before I go anywhere.
-When you think ahead, you usually get better results.
+When I think ahead, I usually get better results.
 Avoiding angry or aggressive people has been one of the most important lessons in my life.
 People who carry themselves with respect and good intentions usually show it through their behavior, their tone, and how they treat others.
 Sometimes I even pay attention to how someone presents themselves — not to judge them, but to understand whether I feel comfortable around them.

 Have a question about the book or want to share your thoughts?